SnowEx/uavsar_pytools/README.md

 ## Finding URLs for your images

 The provided jupyter notebook tutorial in the notebooks folder will walk you through generating a bounding box for your area of interest and finding urls through the [asf_search api](https://github.com/asfadmin/Discovery-asf_search).
-However if you can also use the [vertex website](https://search.asf.alaska.edu/).
+However if you want a GUI you can also use the [vertex website](https://search.asf.alaska.edu/).
 After drawing a box and selecting UAVSAR from the platform selection pane (circled in red below) you will get a list of search results.
 Click on the ground projected image you want to download and right click on the download link (circled in orange below).
 Select ```copy link``` and you will have copied your relevant zip url.

 <img src="https://github.com/SnowEx/uavsar_pytools/blob/main/vertex_example.png">